mjensen2k/openhab2-addons/bundles/org.openhab.binding.bondhome/README.md

 ## Discovery

-The Bond bridge itself cannot be discovered and must be manually created.
-To create the bridge thing, you must have both the Bond bridge serial number and local token.
+The Bond bridge can be found automatically by mDNS, but is not usable until the serial number and local token are added.
-Both are viewable in the Bond app.
+Both the Bond bridge serial number and local token are viewable in the Bond app.
-After manually creating the Bond Bridge thing, a scan can be done for any devices registered to that bridge.
+After creating the Bond Bridge thing, a scan can be done for any devices registered to that bridge.
 The type of device (ie, fan vs shades vs fireplace) _should_ be detected at discovery, but auto-discovered devices might end up labeled as "ceiling fan" regardless.
 In the case of a device being mistakenly discovered as a ceiling fan, try adding it manually.